METALS-London copper dips on demand concern as virus toll climbs

 By Mai Nguyen

-Feb 14 (Reuters) - Copper prices on the London Metal Exchange dipped on Friday, with rising toll from a virus outbreak in China threatening the outlook for demand from the world’s top consumer.
+Feb 14 (Reuters) - Copper prices on the London Metal Exchange dipped on Friday, with the rising toll from a virus outbreak in China threatening the outlook for demand from the world’s top consumer.

 China’s coronavirus outbreak showed no signs of peaking with the death toll in China rising by 121 and the total number of cases up by 5,090, health officials said.